mmtemel/CBL_HW_WEEK1/README.md

 ### WRITE-RECORD
 Formats the fields from the current `ACCT-REC` record and moves them to the corresponding fields in the `PRINT-REC` record.
 Then it writes the `PRINT-REC` record to the `PRINT-LINE` file.

+## Job Information
+This job (COBHW01) is executed with the following parameters:
+- Job ID: 1
+- NOTIFY: &SYSUID

+## License
+This code is subject to the CC-BY-4.0 license.
+The contributors to the COBOL Programming Course hold the copyright.

+## Compilation and Execution
+To compile the COBOL program, execute the following steps:

+1. Execute the IGYWCL utility.

+//COBRUN EXEC IGYWCL

+2. Specify the location of the source code in the COBOL.SYSIN DD statement.

+//COBOL.SYSIN DD DSN=&SYSUID..CBL(COBHW01),DISP=SHR

+3. Specify the location to store the load module in the LKED.SYSLMOD DD statement.

+//LKED.SYSLMOD DD DSN=&SYSUID..LOAD(COBHW01),DISP=SHR

+To execute the COBHW01 program, use the following job steps:

+1. Check the return code (RC) from the compilation step.
+If RC = 0, proceed with the execution.

+// IF RC = 0 THEN

+2. Execute the COBHW01 program.

+//RUN EXEC PGM=COBHW01

+3. Provide the necessary input and output files:

+- STEPLIB: Specify the location of the load module.

+//STEPLIB DD DSN=&SYSUID..LOAD,DISP=SHR

+- ACCTREC: Input file containing account records.

+//ACCTREC DD DSN=&SYSUID..DATA,DISP=SHR

+- PRTLINE: Output file for formatted records.
+If the file does not exist, it will be created.
+If it exists, its contents will be deleted.

+//PRTLINE DD DSN=&SYSUID..HW01.OUTPUT,DISP=(NEW,CATLG,DELETE),
+// SPACE=(CYL,(10,5))

+4. Specify the destination for system output messages.

+- SYSOUT: Output messages will be directed to the system output.

+//SYSOUT DD SYSOUT=*,OUTLIM=15000

+5. Specify DUMMY for dump datasets.

+//CEEDUMP DD DUMMY
+//SYSUDUMP DD DUMMY

+6. Close the IF statement.

+// ELSE
+// ENDIF

+**Note:** Make sure to update the dataset names (&SYSUID) with your appropriate values to ensure proper file access and allocation.